 For employees leaving the business, an exit interview should serve as another reminder regarding the importance of confidentiality.
 The exit interview also provides an opportunity to ensure the employee has returned all keys, computers, documents, and other forms of accessing proprietary information.

 The above provides a brief outline of methods for protecting confidential information.
 An attorney like Stephen Welle can help you protect your business’ proprietary information.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.